Dwolla/dwolla-v2-node/README.md

 ## Making Requests

 Once you've created a `Client`, currently, you can make low-level HTTP requests.
-High-level abstraction is planned for this SDK; however, at the time of writing, it has not been completed.
+High-level abstraction is planned for this SDK; however, at the time of writing, it has not yet been completed.

-### Low-level Requests
+### Low-Level Requests

 To make low-level HTTP requests, you can use the `get()`, `post()`, and `delete()` methods.
-These methods will return a `Promise` containing the response object
+These methods will return a `Promise` containing the response object.

 The following snippet defines Dwolla's response object, both with a successful and errored response.
-Although the snippet uses `try`/`catch`, you can use `.then()`/`.catch()` if you prefer.
+Although the snippet uses `try`/`catch`, you can also use `.then()`/`.catch()` if you prefer.

 An errored response is returned when Dwolla's servers respond with a status code that is greater than or equal to 400, whereas a successful response is when Dwolla's servers respond with a 200-level status code.